-It was an honor of this author when Mr. Hurst decided to paint the front cover of the upcoming book, Black Country.
-As of yet, this fine work is yet to be revealed to the public.
+It was an honor of this author when Mr. Hurst decided to paint the front cover of the book, Black Country.
 In John Hurst’s pictorial work of John Wesley, his rendering of the interior of the New Room at Bristol is one of my favorites.
 For more of John Hurst’s fine work, please visit his website.

 The Francis Asbury pictorial journey would without question begin where his preaching started, in the West-Midlands of England.
 John Hurst’s capture of the Asbury cottage in Great Barr is a fabulous painting.
 The red-brick structure, with its second-level dormer windows facing to the west, is an inviting work.
 The upper windows of the home seem to give the young Francis Asbury a clear view in the direction of his eventual calling to America.
 The home of Joseph and Elizabeth Asbury was also the location of prayer gatherings for more than 50 years.